kishankr7979/feedback-portal/README.md

-# User Registration and Log in using Node.Js | Express.Js for server and MongoDB for Database.
+# Feedback form for out placements4u portal using Node.Js | Express.Js for server and MongoDB for Database.
 # Download the source code
 and follow these steps :